noseka1/openshift-auto-upi/README.md

 Some of the features offered by *openshift-auto-upi*:

-* Network configuration via DHCP (using fixed IPs) or static network configuration (no DHCP)
+* Node network configuration via DHCP (using fixed IPs) or static network configuration (no DHCP)
 * User has full control over the `install-config.yaml` file and can customize it according to her/his needs.
 * User can customize ignition config files using filetranspiler and jsonpatch, see also [Customizing Ignition Configs](docs/customizing_ignition_configs.md)
 * Ignition config files are protected from being overwritten, see also [Ignition Config Protection](docs/ignition_config_protection.md)